-Each full time employee shall accumulate sick leave at the rate of one and one quarter day for each month of employment (15 days / year).
+All benefits-eligible employees shall accumulate sick leave at the rate of one and one quarter day for each month of employment (15 days per fiscal year).
 Unused sick leave may be accumulated up to a maximum of 120 working days.
-Sick leave is intended for use in times of illness only and as such carries no "buy-back" or "cash in" valuation.
+Sick leave is intended for use in time of illness only and as such carries no "buy-back" or "cash-in" valuation.

-New employees are entitled to sick leave after completing at least one month of service.
+New employees are entitled to sick leave after completing one month of service.

-Part time employees who work a minimum of 20 hours per week are eligible to accumulate sick leave on a pro-rated basis.
+Benefits-eligible employees who do not work an average of 40 hours per week are entitled to sick leave and may accumulate sick leave on a prorated basis.

 Sick leave is generally for protection of employees against loss of pay due to personal illness.
-However, sick leave may be used by an employee for illness of a dependent child, spouse, or other immediate relative.
-Medical certification may be required for any illness after five (5) consecutive days.
+However, sick leave may be used by an employee for illness of a dependent child, spouse, or other immediate relative, with the approval of his or her Department Head.